Frequently Asked Questions

 9. Where do I go for enrollment verification for health insurance or loan deferment?

-Students can print their own enrollment certificate through their FalconNet account by selecting Records and Enrollment Verification links.
+Students can request their enrollment certificate by completing an Enrollment Verification Request Form with the Records Office.
 Insurance companies and lenders are referred to the National Student Clearinghouse for enrollment information and verification.

 10. What do I do if I lost my diploma or want a duplicate?

 Students who have lost their diploma or need a copy may request a duplicate for a $10 fee at the Records Office or on any branch campus.
-Duplicates will display the original graduation date and name.
+Duplicates will display the original graduation date and name unless legal documentation is submitted and the student's name changed in Records.
 If you are not currently enrolled, please contact Graduation@DaytonaState.edu for instructions on ordering a duplicate diploma.
 All correspondence will be done through Falcon mail accounts only.
 Communication of protected student record information will not be sent to personal email accounts at any time, regardless of an individual's registration status.
 Please include your name at the time of graduation, student ID# (or last four of SS#) and year of graduation.

 11. What GPA do I need to graduate?
 How many hours must I complete at DSC?